 Pop culture awards MISIE 2018: nomination in the MOST TOUCHING category.

-Festival of comics in Łódź 2018: nomination for the COMIC BOOK OF THE YEAR award.
+Festival of comics in Łódź 2018: COMIC BOOK OF THE YEAR nomination.

 The only Polish comic book among the top 10 published in 2018, according to the PRZEKRÓJ magazine.